pandaroux007/RepulsTime/README.md

 ## State
 > [!IMPORTANT]
-> This extension is in active development and is not yet fully functional (settings, repuls.io tab change detection, etc...). **DO NOT USE IT!**
+> This extension is currently finished for version 1 but placed in beta for now - **YOU CAN USE IT BUT DON'T BE SURPRISED IF YOU ENCOUNTER BUGS!**

+If you find any issues/bugs, report them in [a GitHub issue](https://www.github.com/pandaroux007/RepulsTime/issues).
+If you have an idea for improvement, suggest it in the comments on AMO on [the extension page](https://addons.mozilla.org/fr/firefox/addon/repulstime/).

 # Development
 currently being written...